Floquet Non-Bloch Formalism for a Non-Hermitian Ladder: From Theoretical Framework to Topolectrical Circuits: Driven NH Creutz ladder: Floquet Topology and skin effect

 Here, $V_0$ is the driving strength and $\omega=2\pi/T$ is the driving frequency.
-While alternative driving protocols such as step drives, implemented via certain periodic quenches are also possible, their impact on the preservation of BBC has already been systematically analyzed in earlier works \cite{Roy2025Creutz}.
+While alternative driving protocols such as step drives, implemented via certain periodic quenches, are also possible, their impact on the preservation of BBC has already been systematically analyzed in earlier works \cite{Roy2025Creutz}.
 However, the harmonic driving case remains relatively unexplored.
 Moreover, a key motivation here is the experimental feasibility, since one of our ultimate objectives is to design an electrical circuit that can emulate the dynamics of this model.
-While, implementing other driving schemes in such physical platforms can be technically challenging and less feasible.
+While implementing other driving schemes (which, anyway, require completely different frameworks) in such physical platforms can be technically challenging and less feasible.
 Harmonic driving, on the other hand, when analyzed in the suitable frequency domain, offers a more tractable framework.
-It not only simplifies the theoretical treatment of restoring BBC but also facilitates practical realization in TECs.
-In order to tackle such time-periodic quantum systems, one adopts the Floquet formalism, which involves expressing solutions to the time-dependent Schrödinger equation in terms of the Floquet states.
-These states are characterized by a wavefunction of the form,
+It not only simplifies the theoretical treatment of restoring BBC but also facilitates practical realization in TECs

-where $\ket{u_n(t)}$ is a time-periodic function satisfying $\ket{u_n(t)} = \ket{u_n(t + T)}$.
-Substituting this ansatz into the time-dependent Schrödinger equation leads to the Floquet-Bloch eigenvalue equation,

-Here, the operator $H(t)-i\partial_t = H_F$ is termed as Floquet Hamiltonian.
-To systematically solve this problem, it is convenient to express the Hamiltonian in a composite Hilbert space $\mathscr{R}\otimes \mathscr{T}$, where $\mathscr{R}$ is the usual Hilbert space with a complete set of orthogonal basis, and $\mathscr{T}$ is the space of time periodic functions spanned by $e^{-im\omega t}$.
-The time-periodicity of the Hamiltonian and the Floquet modes thus allow us to expand these in the Fourier series.
-This yields the following form of $H_F$,
+In order to tackle such time-periodic systems, one convenient way is to construct the effective Hamiltonian via working in the frequency domain, which embeds the problem in an extended Hilbert space $\mathscr{R}\otimes\mathscr{T}$, where, $\mathscr{R}$ denotes the usual Hilbert space, while $\mathscr{T}$ is the space of $T$-periodic functions spanned by $\{e^{-im\omega t}\}$.
+This yields the following form of the Floquet effective Hamiltonian, $H_F$ as,

-This results in the driven spectrum being decomposed into an infinite set of copies of the undriven (static) Hamiltonian, each separated by an energy offset of $m\omega$.
-The index $m$ labels these subspaces, which are referred to as the $m^{th}$ Floquet replicas.
-Consequently, the Floquet Hamiltonian can be generally represented as,